cphaneuf/data_vis_shiny_app/README.md

 ## Shiny App for Simple, Exploratory Data Analysis

 ### Content
-This repo is under active development as of 12/28/21.
+This repo is under active development as of January 2022.